 Employees will continue to receive full pay while on leave for 15-day training assignments and shorter absences.
 Pay will be equal to the number of hours that an employee would have worked in the 15-day period.
 The portion of any military leaves of absence in excess of 15-days will be unpaid.
-However, employees may use any available vacation benefits, sick leave benefits, personal days, or compensatory time for the absence.
+However, employees may use any available paid time off (PTO) or compensatory time for the absence.
 Military leave will not be used in the calculation of overtime.